NoSloppy/Unlock_Savefiles/README.md

 Go to the Releases on the right side of the repo page, choose the latest, then click the .zip file to download.
-The .zip file contains both a MacOS .app and a Windows .exe, choose your flavor.
+The .zip file contains:
+ - MacOS .app
+- Windows .exe
+- Linux executable

+Choose your flavor.

-Simply double click the file and you get prompted to choose the .ini file you are looking to make edits to.
+Run Unlock_Savefiles and you get prompted to choose the .ini file you are looking to make edits to.
 It creates a version without all of the hex “in the way”.

 The resulting .ini file is the one you want.